 Vimeo videos aren't playing in HD

 To display HD Vimeo videos, use the embed code to add the video, rather than the video’s URL.
 Uploading 1080p HD videos to Vimeo requires their Plus or PRO membership plan.
 It's not possible to add HD Vimeo videos in some pages and areas.

 Buttons and controls aren’t showing on Vimeo videos

-The fullscreen button isn't appearing on Vimeo videos
+The fullscreen button isn't appearing or working

-When logged into your site, the Vimeo player won't display a fullscreen button.
-You can view this by opening the page in a private or incognito window in your browser.
+When you're logged into your site, the Vimeo and YouTube players don't have a fullscreen option.
+You can view the fullscreen version by opening the page in a private or incognito window in your browser.